An Axiomatic Theory for Reversible Computation: Events

 \subsection{Pre-reversible LTSIs}

-Our definition can be simplified if the LTSI, and independence in particular, are well-behaved.
+Our definition of event can be simplified if the LTSI, and independence in particular, are well-behaved.
 Thus, we now add a further axiom related to independence.
 This leads us to pre-reversible LTSIs.

 \begin{definition} \footnote{PCI was called CPI (coinitial propagation of independence) in~\cite{LanesePU20}; we changed the terminology following a suggestion from Marco Bernardo to better match the intuition.}: if $t:P \tran \alpha Q$, $u:P \tran \beta R$, $u': Q \tran \beta S$ and $t':R \tran \alpha S$ with $t \ind u$, then $u' \ind \rev t$. \end{definition}